SudeepGowda55/Wave-Forge/README.md

 Click here to visit the app https://audio-conversion-microservice.vercel.app/

-Currently the k8s cluster is removed so need to deploy it

-The application requires ingress controller and Load Balancer
+The application requires ingress controller and Load Balancer when deployed in k8s

-request the controller at https://kube.nostrclient.social/
+request the controller/gateway at https://endless-cassy-sudeep-project-a4da03fb.koyeb.app/

 example post request to https://kube.nostrclient.social/validatejwt